romanonly/romankazinnik_blog/active_learning/text_deduplication/README.md

 ### 100mins = X32 cores 32K blocks at 10 blocks per min processing

 Run Classifier Inferences for All Block of Pairs

+# Questions and future work

+### How to estimate the actual classification accuracy attained by this algorithm?

+### Experiment with features and model architectures and improve the classification accuracy

+### Production-grade: current algorithms runs parallel and persists all computations but doesn't robust to failures.
+It needs to be restarted if even one block out of thousands fails to compute.
+How to implement an optimal reducer to aggregate all the results?